ehrpg/qstar/docs/stunts.md

 </div>

 !!! danger "The use of legendary stunts & epic fails"
-    Legendary stunts & epic fails should never break quests or adventures etc.
+    Legendary stunts & epic fails should never break quests or adventures, etc.
-    An epic fail doesn't kill the player character, nor does a legendary stunt complete a quest (e.g. you can't blow up a death star with a legendary action).
+    An epic fail doesn't kill the player character, nor does a legendary stunt complete a quest (e.g. you can't blow up a death star with a single legendary action).

     Legendary stunts should make things a bit easier, if at all, but most of all provide a memorable event for both the players and the GM.

     Epic fails should provide the possibility to creatively solve new problems and circumstances.
-E.g. the example above might result in the party being imprisoned by the enemy, and they have work for them or escape a prison.
+E.g. the example above might result in the party being imprisoned by the enemy, and they have to work for them or escape a prison.

 ## Available Stunts